 Seller's Description:

-Add this copy of Democracy, Culture and the Voice of Poetry to cart. $16.00, very good condition, Sold by ZENO'S rated 3.0 out of 5 stars, ships from San Francisco, CA, UNITED STATES, published 2002 by Princeton University Press.
+Add this copy of Democracy, Culture and the Voice of Poetry (the to cart. $22.95, like new condition, Sold by THE OREGON ROOM rated 5.0 out of 5 stars, ships from Phoenix, OR, UNITED STATES, published 2002 by Princeton University Press.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.